Let's face it.

-Time to go deeper into the key to learn to expose: the exposure triangle and its three elements.
+Time to go deeper into the key to learn to expose: the exposure triangle and its 3 elements.

-We have seen in the previous two sections that you have three elements to adjust the exposure: aperture (using the diaphragm), shutter speed (thanks to the shutter) and sensor sensitivity (also called ISO).
+We have seen in the previous two sections that you have three elements to adjust the lightness:

 These three elements form the so-called exposure triangle.